difiore/Intro_to_R_Reader/_book/04_Exploratory_Data_Analysis.md

 ## 0.5837062
 ```

 (Note that most likely we'd actually use a different correlation test, as the data on life expectancy are non-normal.
-You can control the test used by setting the ```method``` argument - information about the correlation tests available in this function can be found [here] (http://www.statisticssolutions.com/correlation-pearson-kendall-spearman/).)
+You can control the test used by setting the ```method``` argument - information about the correlation tests available in this function can be found [here](http://www.statisticssolutions.com/correlation-pearson-kendall-spearman/).)

 Looks like a yes!